waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Active Quests

 - **Current Quest: Retrieve the Old Amber**
-    - **Objective:** Retrieve the Old Amber from the PC and present it to the Rocket Grunt on Mt.
+    - **Objective:** Retrieve the Old Amber and present it to the Rocket Grunt on Mt.
 Moon B2F.
     - **Status:** Active.
-Believed to be in PC storage.
+The Old Amber is likely located in the Pewter Museum of Science.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Active.
 All leads in Cerulean City exhausted for now.